 Also, even though XAMPP is a flawless local development environment, there are tools provided to help you push your staging sites to production, E.g., You can push your XAMPP applications to a cloud platforms such as Azure, AWS, and Google Cloud.

-Bitnami offers independent Stacks that you can use as cloud-based, as a container, or a local installation on your computer.
+Bitnami offers independent Stacks that you can use as cloud-based, as a container, or as a local installation on your computer.

-The Bitnami Stack for WordPress lets you get a WordPress site going in one-click.
+The Bitnami Stack for WordPress lets you get a WordPress site going in one click.
 It’s available for Unix, macOS, and Windows machines.
 And it’s a lot of fun to work on your site locally if you have never done it before.

 Lastly, Bitnami provides support for a lot of the most popular content management systems on the web.
 Take a closer look at their App Catalog to see what’s up for grabs.